Dual-comb correlation spectroscopy of thermal light: Abstract

-Our work demonstrates the applicability and limitations of DCCS for weak thermal light spectroscopy.
-In providing the sensitivity limits for optical-frequency-comb-based thermal spectroscopy at a single detection site, this work forms a crucial foundation for future work analyzing long-baseline hyperspectral imaging at frequencies in the range of $\sim$20 to 300 THz.
-We expect that this will most directly impact astronomical imaging \cite{Ireland2014}, but it could also impact more general scenarios in the coherent detection of thermal radiation for remote sensing, trace gas detection, and atmospheric science \cite{Brewer2019} (Fig. \ref{fig:intro}c), particularly built on emerging photonics and electronics platforms offering low size, weight, power, and cost \cite{Chang2022} (Fig. \ref{fig:intro}d).
+Dual-comb correlation is essentially a means to measure the coherence between broadband optical thermal fields.
+Here we demonstrate correlation in time and, therefore, spectroscopy with a single aperture.
+However, our experimental results and analysis provide sensitivity limits and a technical context for optical frequency-comb-based thermal correlation, in general.
+By providing such understanding, we lay a crucial foundation for future work analyzing long-baseline and broad bandwidth hyperspectral synthesis imaging at frequencies in the range of $\sim$20 to 300 THz.
+We expect that this will most directly impact optical astronomical imaging \cite{eisenhauer2023advances}, facilitating sub-milliarcsecond angular resolution, high spectral resolution (R$>$100,000), broadband (10+ terahertz) observations of bright astronomical targets like nearby planets and stars \cite{2005Msngr.121....2H, parks2021interferometric, national2022origins} (Fig. \ref{fig:intro}c and Supplementary Note \ref{appx: synthesis imaging}).
+This work may also impact more general scenarios in the passive detection and measurement of broadband thermal light, including remote sensing of Earth-based and near-Earth objects, trace gas detection, and atmospheric science \cite{Brewer2019, Martan2014Radio}, harnessing the high spectral resolution and low size, weight, power, and cost (SWaP-C) offered by emerging photonics and electronics platforms \cite{Chang2022} (Fig. \ref{fig:intro}d).

-\paragraph{Principles of Dual-Comb Correlation Spectroscopy} Earlier work \cite{Giorgetta2010,Boudreau2012} first demonstrated the feasibility of DCCS at high thermal powers, showing that combs with offset repetition rates could auto-correlate thermal light and produce a first order correlation interferogram ($g^{(1)}$) and the corresponding power spectrum.
+\textbf{Prior Work} Earlier work \cite{Giorgetta2010,Boudreau2012} first demonstrated the feasibility of dual-comb correlation spectroscopy at high thermal powers showing that combs with offset repetition rates could auto-correlate thermal light and produce a first-order correlation interferogram, $g^{(1)}$, and the corresponding power spectrum.
 These works found that at high thermal powers, the single-shot time domain signal-to-noise ratio (SNR) approached 1, and Boudreau and Genest examined the necessary conditions for this high power, unity SNR regime \cite{Boudreau2012}.
-However, the fundamental scaling of DCCS at realistically weak thermal powers remained unexplored.
-Before we quantify the fundamental sensitivity of DCCS, we outline the principles of operation.
+However, the fundamental scaling of DCCS at realistically weak thermal powers remained unknown.
+Here we provide the fundamental scaling for dual-comb correlation spectroscopy at weak thermal powers (which also applies to the general case of correlation measurements with two frequency combs--see Supplementary Note \ref{appx: synthesis imaging}).
+We furthermore demonstrate spectroscopy on light over 1000x weaker than these prior works, at the astrophysically relevant ``Solar Blackbody limit.''
+See Methods for a description of steps taken to improve sensitivity.
+Before quantifying the fundamental sensitivity of DCCS, we outline the principles of operation.